Twenty Five Hours a Day

-"Twenty Five Hours a Day" is a song by American rock band The Hooters, which was released in 1993 as the lead single from their fifth studio album Out of Body.
+"Twenty Five Hours a Day" is a song by American rock band The Hooters, which was released in 1993 by MCA Records as the lead single from their fifth studio album, Out of Body (1993).
 The song was written by Rob Hyman, Eric Bazilian and Jerry Lynn Williams, and produced by Joe Hardy, Bazilian and Hyman.

-The song was released as a promotional single in the United States and generated some airplay on album rock radio.
+It was released as a promotional single in the United States and generated some airplay on album rock radio.
 In Europe, the song reached No. 28 on the Dutch Single Top 100 chart.

 Background

 "Twenty Five Hours a Day" was written by merging a song Hyman and Bazilian wrote together with part of a song Jerry Williams offered to the band.
 Bazilian told The News Journal in 1993 of the song's inception: "We put together a cool sort of musical track, rock 'n' roll with a little Celtic thing.
 It was obvious Jerry Williams's song wasn't right [for us], but we did love the bridge part.
 Rob and I were working on a song in July 1992 and came up with the title and decided it worked with [our] other song and then realized Jerry's part [also] worked.
 We put it together like a little Frankenstein."

 The song was released as the band's debut single on MCA.
 The record company made the decision to release it as the album's lead single.
 Hyman told The Citizens' Voice in 1993: "The powers-that-be felt we should return with an uptempo song.
 It was a marketing decision, but we gave it our stamp of approval because it symbolized the kind of music we make."